-The UK Shared Prosperity Fund (UKSPF) is part of UK Government's Levelling Up agenda.
-It provides funding for local investment by March 2025.
-Government's ambition is that UKSPF is used to facilitate the delivery of projects which will improve local pride in place, increase life chances, help spread and create opportunity, and foster a sense of community and belonging.
+The UK Shared Prosperity Fund (UKSPF) provides funding for local investment until March 2026.
+Government's ambition is that UKSPF is used to support initiatives which will kickstart economic growth, make Britain a clean energy superpower and break down barriers to opportunity.